 Different types of mobility scooters have different speed limits

 The main differences between the classes of scooters are about size and speed, as well as the terrain they are allowed to drive on.
 Class 2 scooters are smaller with lower speed limits, while Class 3 scooters are larger and can be used on the road.
-Class 3 scooters must also be taxed if they are going to be used on the road, but don’t worry—this is included with the Motability Scheme.
+Class 3 scooters must also be registered with the DVLA if they are going to be used on the road, but don’t worry— your dealer will organise this at the start of your lease as part of your worry-free package.

 4. How far can they travel on a single charge?